heptarch/heptarch.github.io/drafts/demon.md

 It is bleeding to death.

-Twelve flies break off from the swarm and form an icosahedral web around the dying spider.
+Twelve flies break off from the swarm and form an icosahedral web.
-Slowly, with ritual symmetry, they converge, folding up space as they go.
+Slowly, with ritual symmetry, they converge on the dying spider, folding up space as they go.
 The letter is sealed and despatched to the future.

 <p align="center">